Irish Immigration

 The picture above is of a blown up piece of the 1880 census.
 In it, you will see the name Keating and maybe the first name will look like Hanora if you have a good imagination.
 However, in the cloud that appears when you hover your mouse over this written name, you see the name typewritten as Hanora Keating.
 The people who transcribe these ancient hand written documents into typed words are wonderful.
 It’s a hard job they have and they do it very well.
 I believe this transcriber got this one 100% correct when he or she typed it out as “Hanora Keating!”

 For full disclosure; there was a woman named Hanora (actually Honora) Keating who lived in Newtown.
 Her husband’s name was Bernard.
 She died in 1896 and is buried in St Rose cemetery.
-It doesn’t seem logical she would have been boarding in the Collins household in Danbury.
+It doesn’t seem logical this Hanora/Honora Keating would have been boarding in the Collins household in Danbury.
 Then again, this part of the story is more like mystery novel than a genealogical story.
 What is logical though is my great-great grandparents names were Michael and Hanora Keating and we did find people with these names having a presence in the south side of Danbury.
-The fact the woman named “Honora Keating” had a life in Newtown makes me comfortable that this Hanora Keating who was living with the Collins family was my great-great grandmother.
-If so, the Michael Keating who bought the $200 land was probably my great-great grandfather!
+The fact a different woman named “Honora Keating” had a life in Newtown makes me comfortable that this Hanora Keating who was living with the Collins family was my great-great grandmother.
+If so, the Michael Keating who bought the $200 land was probably my great-great grandfather and it’s pretty much even odds the the land he bought was where I grew up!

-Now let’s un-closeup this page and see what else is on it.
+Now let’s un-closeup the 1880 census and see what else is on it.

 The list of the families from top to bottom are: